aesc-silicon/gdsiistl/README.md

-This version of gdsiistl is adapted to work with the GDS files generated for the SkyWater SKY130 PDK
+This version of gdsiistl is adapted to work with the GDS files generated for the SkyWater SKY130 and IHP SG13G2 PDK

 Basically the `datatype` was added to be able to identify the different layers.
 It also includes in the process some of the more common SDK130 layers (nwell, diff, poly, li1, etc)